 - It was equally personal when the BP oil spill devastated the Gulf Coast, including the coast of Mississippi.
 He practically tanned the hide of BP then-CEO Tony Hayward for dismissing the extent of the disaster, speaking not just as an American, but as a Mississippian.

 - Hurricane Katrina devastated his home state of Mississippi.
 Though the death and destruction of the hurricane's aftermath traumatized all the anchors who covered it on location, it particularly affected Shep, to the point where he still finds it hard to talk about ten years later.

 - Large Ham: Magnificently.
 Witness his rant about the evils of the Krispy Kreme Burger.
 Conversely, the absence of this trope — when he shelves the ham entirely and switches to "Voice of God" mode — is a sign that Things Are Very Very Serious Right Now.

-- Long Runner: He has been with Fox News since 1996 and spent all but three years of that time as a broadcast anchor.
+- Long Runner: He was with Fox News for 23 years, from 1996 to 2019, and spent all but three years of that time as a broadcast anchor.
+Even when

 - Mundane Utility: The Fox News Deck has an array of extremely oversized iPads, usually used for monitoring breaking news.
 On one particularly slow news day, though, Shep spent five solid minutes using one to play Candy Crush while rambling on about how addicted he is to the game.
 (It was actually part of a story on how much money Candy Crush has been raking in, but... mostly it was an excuse for Shep to play Candy Crush on an oversized iPad.)